ashishsecdev/OpenSource_incident_Management/README.md

 ### Open Source Incident Ticket System

-Over the years, I have spent significant portion of my time to assisting startups and enterprises in building their security capabilities and most common problems that I have encounter is budget allocation and resources(Man power).
+Over the years, I have spent significant portion of my time assisting startups and enterprises in building their security capabilities and some of the most common problems that I have noticed are around budget allocation and not enough team members to support.

-Like some companies are literally using Google Sheets or free tier Jira to track tickets but I don't find it very good approach.
+Like some companies are literally using Google Sheets or free tier Jira to track the IT tickets but I don't find it very good approach.

-So, I thought of creating a small open source utility that can help smaller and lean teams in managing the tickets effectively.
+So, I thought of creating a small open source utility that can help smaller and leaner teams in managing the tickets effectively.

 ![ops-in-ticketing-system](https://user-images.githubusercontent.com/49029528/210173927-e5dd6790-102e-4963-aa3c-764d6fcfffc2.png)